 - inundation (including flooding, overland flow, storm surge, tidal effects and ponding)

 Hazards such as tsunamis or earthquakes are not regarded as natural hazards under the Building Act.

 Occasionally natural hazards may not be identified in Project Information Memorandums (PIMs) associated with your building consents, and there may be a need for the BCA to determine whether or not natural hazard provisions apply.

 The Ministry of Business, Innovation and Employment (MBIE) have recently produced a "Natural Hazards Decision Tree" associated with Determination 2017/048, which provides useful information in determining Natural Hazards responsibilities.
-Refer to Appendix B, Determination 2017/048
+Refer to Appendix B, Determination 2017/048 (PDF 330KB).

 When you can build near a natural hazard